individual-it/BatteryGuesstimate/README.md

 During a longer activity you can check how much battery charge you have lost so far in the last x minutes/hours and see how long your battery would last if you keep on using it the same way.

 Also, this app shows you nicely if you have gained any battery charge by solar.

+As a small extra the app can help you extend the overall battery lifetime by configuring a [charging threshold](#charging-threshold), so you don't charge the battery to 100% but for e.g. only to 90%.

 ## Screenshots